Nozbe/Michael.team/en/_posts/2023-06-12-pricing-new.md

 This is the way.

 ## P.S.
-Or how I made it even harder on myself when it comes to Nozbe pricing.
+How I made it even harder on myself when it comes to Nozbe pricing.

 I think that if I would just be like my hairdresser and announce an X% price increase it would have been easier.
 However due to my past mistakes and wrong pricing decisions, I've made it additionally harder on myself.